About the Program

 How to become a CE Scholar:

-The Center for CETR is now accepting applications for Spring 2018 on a rolling basis.
+The Center for CETR is now accepting applications for Fall 2018.

 We accept applications on a rolling basis, you can generally expect a response within a couple weeks of submitting your application.